-Bamboo Toothbrush Charcoal Adult with toungue cleaner & holder
+Bamboo Toothbrush Charcoal Adult - Soft with Tongue Cleaner & Holder

 Like a conventional toothbrush, a charcoal toothbrush has a similar shape and design along with bristles on the brush head.
 However, the difference is that those bristles are infused with charcoal rather than being standard synthetic bristles that simply sweep and capture bacteria and debris.